8ft0/study-guide/docs/linux/networking/networking.md

    curl -I <url>
    ```

-By using this cheat sheet, new starters can efficiently configure and manage network settings on a Linux system, ensuring proper connectivity and network performance.
+By using this study sheet, new starters can efficiently configure and manage network settings on a Linux system, ensuring proper connectivity and network performance.